allpix-squared/allpix-squared/doc/usermanual/03_getting_started/01_configuration_files.md

 The framework has the following three required layers of configuration
 files:

-  - The **main** configuration: The most important configuration file and the file that is passed directly to the binary.
+-   The **main** configuration:
+    The most important configuration file and the file that is passed directly to the binary.
 Contains both the global framework configuration and the list of modules to instantiate together with their configuration.
 An example can be found in the repository at `examples/example.conf`.
-More details and a more thorough examples are given later.
+More details and a more thorough example are found in [Section 3.2](./02_main_configuration.md), several advanced simulation chain configurations are presented in [Chapter 8](../08_examples/_index.md).

-  - The **geometry** configuration passed to the framework to determine the detector setup and passive materials.
+-   The **geometry** configuration:
+    It is passed to the framework to determine the detector setup and passive materials.
 Describes the detector setup, containing the position, orientation and model type of all detectors.
 Optionally, passive materials can be added to this configuration.
-Examples are available in the repository at `examples/ example_detector.conf` or `examples/example_detector_passive.conf`.
+Examples are available in the repository at `examples/ example_detector.conf` or
+    `examples/example_detector_passive.conf`.
+Introduced in [Section 3.3](./03_detector_configuration.md).

-  - The detector **model** configuration.
+-   The detector **model** configuration:
     Contains the parameters describing a particular type of detector.
 Several models are already provided by the framework, but new types of detectors can easily be added.
 See `models/test.conf` in the repository for an example.
+Please refer to [Section 9.5](../09_development/05_new_detector_model.md) for more details about adding new models.

 ## Parsing Types and Units

-The framework supports the use of a variety of types for all configuration values.
+The Allpix Squared framework supports the use of a variety of types for all configuration values.
 The module specifies how the value type should be interpreted.
 An error will be raised if either the key is not specified in the configuration file, the conversion to the desired type is not possible, or if the given value is outside the domain of possible options.
-Please refer to the module documentation for the list of module parameters and their types.
-Parsing the value roughly follows common-sense, a few special rules do apply:
+Please refer to the [module documentation](../07_modules/_index.md) for the list of module parameters and their types.
+Parsing the value roughly follows common-sense (more details can be found in [Section 4.3](../04_framework/03_configuration.md#accessing-parameters)).
+A few special rules do apply:

 -   If the value is a **string**, it may be enclosed by a single pair of double quotation marks (`"`), which are stripped before passing the value to the modules.
 If the string is not enclosed by quotation marks, all whitespace before and after the value is erased.
 If the value is an array of strings, the value is split at every whitespace or comma (`,`) that is not enclosed in quotation marks.

 -   If the value is a **boolean**, either numerical (`0`, `1`) or textual (`false`, `true`) representations are accepted.

 -   If the value is a **relative path**, that path will be made absolute by adding the absolute path of the directory that contains the configuration file where the key is defined.

 -   If the value is an **arithmetic** type, it may have a suffix indicating the unit.
 The list of base units is given in the table below.